kai824/tp/docs/UserGuide.md

 * Items in square brackets are optional.<br>
   e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/Excel` or as `n/John Doe`.

-* Items with `…`​ after them can be used as many times as desired.
-If the items are optional, it can even be 0 times. <br>
+* Items with `…`​ after them can be used as many times as desired–if the items are optional, 0 or more times; otherwise, 1 or more times. <br>
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/Excel`, `t/C++ t/Java` etc.

 * Parameters can be in any order.<br>